Ncookiez/Ncookiez/README.md

 Take a look at one of my latest projects; :spider:[WeaverFi](https://github.com/WeaverFi).
 That'll show ya.

-Perhaps a glimpse of some apps I made for PoolTogether?
+Perhaps a glimpse of some apps I made for the PoolTogether community?
 Take [this](https://github.com/Ncookiez/pooltogether-stats)!
 And [this](https://github.com/Ncookiez/pooltogether-multidelegator-preview)!
 And [that](https://github.com/Ncookiez/pool-prize-sims)!

-Maybe take a look at some documentation I wrote for Snowball [here](https://docs.snowball.network).

 Or have a stroll around my contribution history to find even more open-source projects and DAO contributions.
 And never come back.